interactivellama/wpbp-includes/README.md

 * Posts use the hNews microformat

 ## Content
-Import this XML file via the "built-in" importer to test the blog post portion of WordPress.
+Import this WordPress XML file via the "built-in" importer to test the blog post portion of WordPress.
 It contains a few categories and posts that have sample HTML elements in them.
 It is recommended that all this "dummy content" be assigned to a user that will be deleted (an thus all associated posts removed) when the site goes into production.

 ## Copy to /lib/ files
 This is a storage bin located in `/copy-to-root-lib-folder/` for snippets of PHP and HTML that should be manually added to the /lib/ folder of the theme and included in `/lib/custom.php`.